msidhsj1/Pcileech-DMAFirmwareCustomizationGuide/README.md

 # Pcileech-FirmwareCustomizationGuide
-### This guide teaches you how to stand on the shoulders of giants and use open source projects to make your own private firmware.

 **🤬I hate scammers who make crap firmware and sell it at inflated prices, and people who like to be vague in their guidelines.**